 Bugfix release (example: 4.6.2) can contain bug fixes and stability and performance improvements.
 Depending on the nature of the fixes they may introduce minor changes to existing features, but do not include new features or high-risk changes, so can be adopted quickly.
 We recommend regularly upgrading to the latest bugfix release for your current version.
 These were previously referred to as 'maintenance' releases by most products.

 In addition to the three main release types, a feature release can also be designated a Long Term Support release (formerly known as an Enterprise release), which means it will receive bug fixes for a longer period of time than a standard feature release.

-Long Term Support releases (formerly known as Enterprise releases) are for Server and Data Center customers who prefer to allow more time to prepare for upgrades to new feature versions, but still need to receive critical bug fixes.
-If you only upgrade to a new feature version about once a year, a Long Term Support release may be a good fit for your organisation.
-For Jira Software, Confluence, and Bitbucket we will:
+Long Term Support releases (formerly known as Enterprise releases) are for Server and Data Center customers who prefer to allow more time to prepare for upgrades to new feature versions but still need to receive critical bug fixes.
+If you only upgrade to a new feature version about once a year, a Long Term Support release may be a good fit for your organization.
+For Jira Software, Confluence, Bitbucket, and Bamboo we will:

-For Jira Software Data Center customers, we'll endeavour to allow zero downtime upgrades between one Long Term Support release and the next Long Term Support release, but can't guarantee that down time will not be required, depending on the nature of the changes.
-The change log will indicate if zero downtime upgrade will be available.
+For Jira Software Data Center customers, we'll endeavor to allow zero downtime upgrades between one Long Term Support release and the next Long Term Support release, but can't guarantee that downtime will not be required, depending on the nature of the changes.
+The change log will indicate if a zero downtime upgrade will be available.

 In the example below, version 4.2 has been designated a Long Term Support release.
 The number of bug fix releases and timing illustrated below is just an example, your product's release cadence may differ.